| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 The contractor shall provide to the Engineer, on a monthly basis, a spreadsheet with quantities and the calculated amount of fuel adjustment.

-1. Download the appropriate spreadsheet (English or Metric units) and save file to user's computer.
+1. Download the spreadsheet and save file to user’s computer.

 2. Complete contract information in header of spreadsheet

-3. Obtain BPI, from the Weekly Letting Report by selecting Price Index for month previous to month of the letting.
+3. Obtain BPI, from the Contracts and Specifications Bureau website by selecting Price Index for month previous to month of the letting.
 (For example: Letting Date is October 18, select CPI for September)

 5. Enter the contract quantity of the items in the designated rows in the “Estimated Project Quantities”.
 Other items included in the contract, but not listed, shall be added.

-6. Obtain the Current Price Index (CPI) for a month from the Weekly Letting Report
+6. Obtain the Current Price Index (CPI) for a month from the Contracts and Specifications Bureau website.

 8. Enter the quantities that have been hauled in the appropriate item columns and month row.
 For example, Selected Backfill and Class 10 Excavation were hauled in June.
-In the June row, the Selected Backfill quantity is entered in Cell E35 English or Cell I36 metric and Class 10 Excavation quantity in Cell F35 English or Cell F36 metric.
-The total quantity for the month will be automatically computed and shown in the column labeled "Total CY" (or "Total M³").
+In the June row, the Selected Backfill quantity is entered in Cell E35 and Class 10 Excavation quantity in Cell F35.
+The total quantity for the month will be automatically computed and shown in the column labeled “Total CY”.

 9. When adding an item not already shown in the spreadsheet, use one of the columns designated for the applicable Fuel Usage Factor (FUF).
-The spreadsheet uses yellow shading for items which use a FUF of 0.20 English (1.0 metric) and green shading for Embankment-in-Place items which use a FUF of 0.27 English (1.3 metric).
+The spreadsheet uses yellow shading for items which use a FUF of 0.20 and green shading for Embankment-in-Place items which use a FUF of 0.27.

-10. The fuel adjustment amount for the month will be automatically computed and shown in the column "NFA" (Net Fuel Adjustment) in Form 105Apr09 or "FA" (Fuel Adjustment) in Form 105Oct10.
+10. The fuel adjustment amount for the month will be automatically computed and shown in the column “FA” (Fuel Adjustment).

 11. Submit a copy of the completed form to the Project Engineer.
 Payment or credit will be made by processing a Contract Modification.
 The form shall be completed and submitted on a monthly basis.
 The monthly quantities shall be added to the previous month’s spreadsheet.